What the study found

-What the study found: The study found that DNA methylation analysis can generally be used to estimate age-at-death from fresh bone material, but reliability was lower under forensically relevant conditions.
-Among the five bone types tested, only petrous bone showed age estimation errors that were statistically significantly different from at least one other bone type.
+The study found that DNA methylation-based age estimation can generally be done from fresh bone material, but accuracy was limited.
+Among the bone types tested, only the petrous bone showed statistically significant differences in age estimation error compared with at least one of the other bone types.

-What the researchers tested: The researchers used the VISAGE enhanced age estimation tool for bones on freshly collected bone samples from 30 individuals.
-They analyzed five bone types from each individual: rib, femur, clavicle, iliac crest, and petrous bone.
-They also exposed femur samples to burying, submersion in water, or burning, and analyzed two actual casework samples.
+The researchers used the VISAGE enhanced age estimation tool for bones on freshly collected bone samples from 30 individuals.
+They analyzed five bone types from each person: rib, femur, clavicle, iliac crest, and petrous bone.
+They also exposed femur samples to burial, water submersion, or burning to mimic casework, and they tested two actual casework samples.

 Key points

-- Fresh bone samples generally allowed age-at-death estimation using DNA methylation analysis.
+- Fresh bone material generally allowed age-at-death estimation through DNA methylation analysis.

-- Only petrous bone showed statistically significantly different age estimation errors compared with at least one other bone type.
+- Only the petrous bone showed statistically significant differences in error versus at least one other bone type.

-- A linear transformation improved the overall MAE to 7.03 years.
+- Calibration with a linear transformation improved the overall mean absolute error to 7.03 years.

 Disclosure